infinum/qa-handbook/Automation/General/Naming convention.md

 In most frameworks, a test method must have either the prefix `test_` or the suffix `_test`.
 The rest is up to you.
 Following the basic principles, write meaningful and concise names without redundant information.

-In case of a page class, you can add `__` before the locator name to make it "_private_" and only available to the methods of the page class.
+In case of a page class, you can add `__` (two underscores) before the locator name to make it "_private_" and only available to the methods of the page class.

 ### Page class